colejarczyk/doc/api/campaign.rst

 | categoryId[]                        | query          | *(optional)* Array of category Ids                 |
 +-------------------------------------+----------------+----------------------------------------------------+

-To see the first page of all campaigns use the method below:
+To see the first page of all campaigns, use the method below:

 Example
 ^^^^^^^